 ||Temporary designation for course in which the grade has not yet been recorded.|

 ||Competency: Used only when a letter grade is deemed inappropriate.|

 ||Course subsequently retaken.|

-Course grades are either posted online by the instructor in WebAdvisor or submitted on paper to the Registrar’s Office for posting.
-Grades may be viewed online immediately after they are posted.
+Grades may be viewed online immediately after they are posted, once you have completed your course evaluation(s).
 You have four months from the date grades are posted to appeal any disputed grades (see Appeals).

-Ofﬁcial transcripts bearing the seal of the College and the signature of the Registrar may be ordered online or by submitting an Official Transcript Request Form along with the appropriate fee.
+Ofﬁcial transcripts bearing the seal of the College and the signature of the Senior Academic Administrator may be ordered online or by submitting an Official Transcript Request Form along with the appropriate fee.
 All fees must be fully paid before an ofﬁcial transcript can be issued.
 Visit the Transcripts page for more details on ordering your transcript.